AnnickRynne/Battleship/README.md

 After each turn, the player has the option to leave the game by pressing 'q' or to get a reminder of the rules by pressing 'h'.

 ![ ](docs/c_game.jpg)

+## End of game
+The game is over when the player sinks 5 battleships or when he/she's out of turns.<br>
+The 'hidden_board', with the 20 ships placed are random, are displayed: the player can compare with his own board!<br>
+The player can start a new game by pressing 's'.

 ## Future Features
 The player could place his own ships; the 5 ships could have different sizes.<br>